EU leaders give Britain "last chance" for orderly Brexit

 That could give some weeks to make a no-deal exit somewhat less chaotic, though the EU will refuse attempts to try and emulate the smoothness of the withdrawal treaty.

-It would also try to insist on Britain being out by May 22 to avoid any problems over the EU election on May 23-26, but some leaders indicated that they could cope with Britain leaving any time until June 30 - before the new European Parliament convenes on July 2.
+It would also try for Britain being out by May 22 to avoid problems over the EU election on May 23-26, but some leaders indicated they could cope with Britain leaving any time until June 30 - before the new European Parliament convenes on July 2.

+In the case of a longer extension, the main idea is for one-year, EU officials said.
+That would give Britain time to hold an election, and possibly a second referendum if it choose to, and avoid a long that would complicate negotiations for a new long-term EU budget.

 Additional reporting by Robin Emmott, Philip Blenkinsop, Richard Lough, Francesco Guarascio, Andreas Rinke; Editing by Jon Boyle